 - For iPhone XR, XS, XS Max and later, including iPhone SE (2nd generation), you can check if the battery has been replaced.

 - For iPhone 11 models, you can check if the battery or display has been replaced.

-If the service was done using genuine Apple parts and processes, "Genuine Apple Part" appears next to the part.
+If the service was completed using genuine Apple parts and processes, "Genuine Apple Part" will appear next to the part.
 If your iPhone has connected to the internet since the service was performed, you can tap the part for more information, including the date of the service.

-An Unknown Part message appears if the part installation is incomplete or if the part:
+An Unknown Part message will appear if the part installation is incomplete or if the part:

 - Was already used or installed in another iPhone

 For display and battery, you may find an additional message that says "Apple has updated the device information for this iPhone".
 This means that Apple has updated the device information maintained for this iPhone for service needs, safety analysis and to improve future products.

 These messages don't affect your ability to use your iPhone, its battery, display or camera.